09 January 2020

 It’s not a mere assertion.
 According to Mordor Intelligence report, the digital twin market will witness a CAGR of 35.0% over the forecast period 2019 - 2024.
-Why is it one of the major digital trends to keep an eye on and what are its benefits?
+Why is it one of the major trends in proptech software development to keep an eye on and what are its benefits?
 Read on to find out.

 What is a digital twin

 A digital twin is a digital replica of almost anything: places, people, processes, devices and, of course, physical assets.
 Let's take real estate as an example since it is the focus of our article.
 In this case, a digital twin contains a whole spectrum of data concerning the building itself.